JesusOrtizAlvarez/JesusOrtizAlvarez/README.md

 </p>

-- 🌱 I’m currently learning TypeScript, Angular and more
+- 🌱 I’m currently learning React, TypeScript, Angular and more

 ## Used